 The ability of the Corporation to continue as a going concern is dependent upon raising additional financing through equity and non-dilutive funding and partnerships.
 There can be no assurance that the Corporation will have sufficient capital to fund its ongoing operations, and develop or commercialize any products without future financings.
 There can also be no assurance that the Common Shares will continue to be listed on the Nasdaq Stock Market LLC ("Nasdaq"), including as it relates to the Corporation regaining compliance with the Nasdaq listing requirements, such as the market value of listed securities.
 These material uncertainties cast substantial doubt as to the Corporation's ability to meet its obligations as they come due and, accordingly, the appropriateness of the use of accounting principles applicable to a going concern.
 The Corporation is currently pursuing financing alternatives that may include equity, debt, and non-dilutive financing alternatives including co-development through potential collaborations, strategic partnerships or other transactions with third parties, and merger and acquisition opportunities.
-There can be no assurance that additional financing will be available on acceptable terms or at all.
-If the Corporation is unable to obtain additional financing when required, the Corporation may have to substantially reduce or eliminate planned expenditures or the Corporation may be unable to continue operations.
+There can be no assurance that additional financing when required, the Corporation may have to substantially reduce or eliminate planned expenditures or the Corporation may be unable to continue operations.